 Credit Limit.
 Your initial credit limit is on the card carrier.
 After that, your credit limit appears on your billing statement.
 The full amount of your credit limit is available to use where the card is honored.
-Part of your credit limit is called the cash advance limit.
-It is available for cash advances.
+We will notify you separately what part of your credit limit is available for cash advances.
+That part is called the cash advance limit.
 We may reduce or increase your credit limit or cash advance limit at any time for any reason as permitted by law.
 We will notify you of any change, but the change may take effect before you receive the notice.
 You should always keep your total balance below the credit limit.
 However, if the total balance goes over your credit limit you still must pay us.
 If your account has a credit balance, we may reduce the credit balance by any new charges on your account.
 You may not maintain a credit balance in excess of your credit limit.

 Checks.
-We may provide you with convenience checks.
+We may provide you with cash convenience checks.
 You may use them to get a cash advance.
-Use of a convenience check will be a cash advance even if you use the check to make a payment to another creditor.
-You may not use convenience checks to pay an amount owed to us under this Agreement or to pay another account with us or an affiliate.
+Use of a cash convenience check will be a cash advance even if you use the check to make a payment to another creditor.
+You may not use cash convenience checks to pay an amount owed to us under this Agreement or to pay another account with us or an affiliate.
 We do not certify these checks or return any checks that have been paid.